Quick Answer

 Last verified:

-AWS Elastic Load Balancing (ALB/NLB) pricing varies by team size and features, ranging from $0.0225 to $0.0225 per per month (varies by usage) in 2026.
-Your actual cost depends on the tier you choose, contract length, and negotiated discounts.
+AWS Elastic Load Balancing (ALB/NLB) costs $0.02 to $0.02 per per month (varies by usage) as of March 2026, with 4 plans available.
+Pricing depends on your chosen tier, contract length, and negotiated discounts.

 Use the interactive pricing calculator to estimate your exact cost based on team size and requirements.